AvaProtocol/OAK-docs/_docs/collators.md

 1. [Experienced Node Operators setup for Turing Network](../setup-collator-node)
 2. [Using our partner services](../setup-collator-node-partner)

-If you have any questions or run into issues, head over to the [OAK Discord](https://discord.gg/7W9UDvsbwh) for help.
+If you have any questions or run into issues, head over to the [Ava Protocol Discord](https://discord.gg/7W9UDvsbwh) for help.

 ## Network Specific Information